 Due to the fact on the wedding day events happened at the speed of light, which is normal at an Indian Wedding, the bride and groom suggested that we do a post wedding photo shoot.
-As such, a few weeks after the wedding at Toronto Botanical Garden and only days before the bride and groom went on a 6 month honeymoon around the world, we went to Downsview Park, located north of Downtown Toronto.
+As such, a few weeks after their wedding at Toronto Botanical Garden (link here: http://www.bycalin.com/toronto-botanical-garden-wedding) and only days before the bride and groom went on a 6 month honeymoon around the world, we went to Downsview Park, located north of Downtown Toronto.

 I photographed a few weddings and engagements in Downsview park and there are a few things that bring me back all the time: